opendistro/for-elasticsearch-docs/docs/elasticsearch/catapis.md

 ## Plugins

-Shows the names, components, and versions of the installed plugins.
+Lists the names, components, and versions of the installed plugins.

 ```json
 GET _cat/plugins?v